bakiez/NetworkSecurityLab/Lab1/questions.md

 The beamwidth, i.e., the angle between the two half-power ($-3dB$) points closest to the boresight axis of the antenna, is already shown in figure 5 as purple lines in the lab assignment.
 Here can be seen that the beamwidth is approximately $\frac{7}{9} * 90^{\circ} = 70^{\circ}$

 The antenna gives, in boresight, a gain of $8dB$.
-This extra power is lost because of the free-spaca path loss (FSPL):
+This extra power is lost because of the free-space path loss (FSPL):

 $$ FSPL = {\left(\frac{4 \pi d}{\lambda}\right)}^2 = {\left(\frac{4 \pi d f}{c}\right)}^2$$